EaseUS Partition Master Pro

 Disclaimer: EaseUS has no editorial input or influence in the content of this review.
 All opinions are my own and are based on my tests.
 Just a kind note: before purchasing the product, read the quick summary above see if it’s what you need.

-EaseUS Partition Master Professional: Tests & Findings
+EaseUS Partition Master Pro: Tests & Findings

 The program includes a long list of features from simple partition operations to migrating your OS to another hard drive.
 I tested most of its features to see how it performs.
 Due to the technical nature of the software, it’s unlikely that I could prepare all scenarios for the purpose of testing.

-Note: it's highly recommended that you backup the data on your PC hard drive before using EaseUS Partition Master Professional.
+Note: it’s highly recommended that you back up the data on your PC hard drive before using EaseUS Partition Master Professional.